About Lutheran Church of South Sudan

 American Mission Team Members Reflect on LCSS

-The Lutheran Church of South Sudan works closely with organizations to fulfill their mission, including a North American committee who is dedicated to the growth and development of the Lutheran Church of South Sudan and Trinity Lutheran Seminary.
+The Lutheran Church of South Sudan works closely with organizations to fulfill its mission, including a North American board which is dedicated to the growth and development of the Lutheran Church of South Sudan and Trinity Lutheran Seminary.

 The Western Gambella Bethel Synod of the Ethiopian Church Mekana Yesus